-If on April 16, 2015 your shares were registered directly in your name with ACADIA's transfer agent, Computershare, Inc., then you are a stockholder of record.
+If on April 22, 2016 your shares were registered directly in your name with ACADIA's transfer agent, Computershare, Inc., then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the meeting or vote by proxy.
 Whether or not you plan to attend the meeting, we urge you to fill out and return the proxy card that may be mailed to you, or vote by proxy over the telephone or on the internet as instructed below, to ensure your vote is counted.

-Beneficial Owner: Shares Registered in the Name of a Broker or Bank the stockholder of record for purposes of voting at the annual meeting.
+Beneficial Owner: Shares Registered in the Name of a Broker or Bank

+If on April 22, 2016 your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer, or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+The organization holding your account is considered to be the stockholder of record for purposes of voting at the annual meeting.
 As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
 You are also invited to attend the annual meeting.
 However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker or other agent.